 Unlike skilled nursing facilities, inpatient rehabilitation hospitals are required to provide at least three hours of therapy five days a week and will allow access to trained physicians and rehabilitation equipment and technology that may not be available elsewhere.

-What can I gain from an inpatient rehabilitation hospital that I may not get from a skilled nursing facilities?
+What can I gain from an inpatient rehabilitation hospital that I may not get from a skilled nursing facility?

 - An increase in functional independence